Have you heard about ‘assert’ in Python? Or you may have got ‘AssertionError’ while executing any project code.

 You can also disable assert statement globally.

-Assert statement can be used for debugging code and for the unit testing.
+Assert statements can be used for debugging code and for the unit testing.

 If your script already have

 assert statement and you don’t want to execute it, you can use

 -O command-line switch while starting Python.

 Use the following command to open Python console.

 This will disable the debugging mode of the Python.